 Healthy outcomes and healthy members depend on more than just doctors’ visits.
 AmeriHealth Caritas is proud to offer award-winning health plans, but we also work to treat all aspects of our members’ lives.

-From health outreach to opioid prevention to job training and more, our approach to managed care encompasses the whole person.
+From health outreach to opioid prevention to job training and more, our Next Generation Model of Care encompasses the whole person.
 We pride ourselves on the programs and supports that help our members lead more active, engaged, sustainable lives.

 Every day, we’re truly rethinking what managed care should be — and building healthier communities along the way.